philipwalton/blog/_articles/web-components-and-the-future-of-modular-css.md

 As such, modules aren't so much about selectors as they are about the relationships between selectors.
 A modules is a group of selectors and UI is a group of modules.
 In theory, the implementation of any single module should be able to be swapped out for another module with an identical interface, and the system (the UI) should still work.

 The problem (as I already alluded to), is that modules are typically comprised of more than one selector, which means they're also comprised of more than one DOM element.
-To swap out a modules implementation for another requires not only changing the CSS but changing the HTML as well.
+To swap out a module's implementation for another requires not only changing the CSS but changing the HTML as well.

 This means there's coupling.
+And this, inherently, is the problem.

 ### Abstraction